The majority of my patients will always ask the question if there are any supplements that we recommend to speed up and boost their fat loss efforts.

 Fat burners are supplements that combine stimulating and non-stimulating ingredients to support your metabolism and trigger natural burning processes.

-In most cases, this involves triggering thermogenesis, which is a process your body uses to slightly raise your core temperature by burning off excess body fat reserves .
+According to a 2017 article published in ScienceDirect, in most cases, this involves triggering thermogenesis, which is a process your body uses to slightly raise your core temperature by burning off excess body fat reserves .

 These supplements often include ingredients like green tea extract, caffeine, forskolin, Yohimbe, and glucomannan, but the formulas can vary a lot in strength.

 It’s important to note that these are not designed as a magic weight loss pill.

 However, when incorporated into a healthy lifestyle including a balanced diet and regular exercise, they can aid in weight loss, body weight management, and the effective burning fat.
 By supporting your efforts, fat burners may help you achieve your desired results faster.